-We modeled the ppFEV1 trajectories through age-specific annual declines.^{9,73} To match the mean ppFEV1 values observed in the drug trials, we allowed the decline for ages under nine to be slightly higher than reported in the literature for CF individuals with a gating mutation or who are homozygous for the F508del mutation.
-The annual risk of having acute pulmonary exacerbation was modeled as a function of ppFEV1, age, and the number of acute pulmonary exacerbations the previous year.74-76 The annual risk of lung transplant was 0% for ppFEV1 >30% as per guidelines; the risk estimate for those with reduced lung function is presented in Table 4.2.77 The annual risk of diabetes was modeled as a function of age and sex.78 We assumed that 5% of CF individuals with a gating mutation or who are homozygous for the F508del mutation had pancreatic sufficiency at diagnosis and that this proportion was stable over lifetime.79 For CF individuals heterozygous for the F508del mutation with a residual function mutation, we estimated that 84% had pancreatic sufficiency at diagnosis based on the EXPAND trial population.67 Similarly, we assumed that weightfor-age z-score is constant for each person throughout life (in the absence of modulator therapy), which was set to -0.23.53 The risk of B. cepacia infection over time was derived from age-specific prevalence values from the CFF Registry and does not depend on lung function severity.1 Base-case values are listed Table 4.2.
+We modeled the ppFEV1 trajectories through age-specific annual declines.
+To match the mean ppFEV1 values observed in the drug trials, we allowed the decline for ages under nine to be slightly higher than reported in the literature for CF individuals with a gating mutation or who are homozygous for the F508del mutation.
+The annual risk of having acute pulmonary exacerbation was modeled as a function of ppFEV1, age, and the number of acute pulmonary exacerbations the previous year.80-82 The annual risk of lung transplant was 0% for individuals with ppFEV1 >30% as per guidelines.
+The annual risk of diabetes was modeled as a function of age and sex.
+We assumed that 5% of CF individuals with a gating mutation or who are homozygous for the F508del mutation had pancreatic sufficiency at diagnosis and that this proportion was stable over lifetime.
+For CF individuals heterozygous for the F508del mutation with a residual function mutation, we estimated that 84% had pancreatic sufficiency at diagnosis based on the EXPAND trial population.
+Similarly, we assumed that weight-for-age z-score is constant for each person throughout life (in the absence of modulator therapy), which was set to -0.23.
+The risk of B. cepacia infection over time was derived from age-specific prevalence values from the CFF Registry and does not depend on lung function severity.
+Base-case values are listed Table 4.2.